regpy/regpy/USAGE.md

 from regpy.hilbert import L2,H1
 from regpy.functionals import L1

-from regpy.solvers import RegularizationSetting
+from regpy.solvers import Setting

-setting = RegularizationSetting(
+setting = Setting(
     op = op, # the operator
     penalty = L1, # Using the abstract Functional L1 as penalty in the domain data_fid = L2+H1, # Using the abstract direct sum of Hilbert space L2 and H1 on the direct sum codomain of UniformGridFcts and GridFcts